 Delaware vs. Nevada LLC Comparison

-Our U.S. and foreign customers often ask about comparative costs and other comparisons between Nevada and Delaware LLCs when it comes to forming an LLC.
+Our U.S. and foreign customers often ask about comparative costs, benefits, and other comparisons between Nevada and Delaware LLCs when it comes to forming an LLC.
 Nevada costs more than Delaware.
 Nevada has a publicly available list of managers, while Delaware does not list managers of Delaware LLCs on public record.

 The minimum filing fee is $90 to form a Delaware LLC.
 In contrast, the minimum filing fee to form a Nevada LLC is $425 (included in this cost are: (1) list of LLC Managing Members/Managers, (2) Nevada business license, and (3) filing fee, as required by Nevada law).